iip-ecosphere/platform/platform/examples/examples.MIP/README.md

 # oktoflow platform examples: MIP example

 Demonstrates a simple application-specific to test MIP MQTT connector to read data from magnetic scan sensor.
+Since version 0.7.1 the generated code is in `target/gen` rather than `gen`.

 The application consists of two (micro)-services and one MIP MQTT connector, which are composed in the configuration model and integrated in a model-based fashion through the platform/application instantiation:
   * MIP MQTT connector read the data from MIP sensor software through MQTT broker.